SaumyaRaghuvanshi/ANN_Dashboard/README.md

-Absolutely!
-Here's a more polished and **theory-focused** version of the `README.md` that keeps all your content intact but trims down the code snippets and improves the narrative flow for GitHub presentation:

----

-# 📊 ANN Sales Prediction Dashboard
+# 📊 Sales Prediction Dashboard - Using ANN

 ## 🚀 Overview
 This project implements a powerful **Artificial Neural Network (ANN)** for **sales prediction** using historical retail data.
 The model is integrated within an interactive dashboard and designed to empower businesses with **data-driven decision-making**, enabling better forecasting, resource allocation, and marketing strategy optimization.